 Prices are also heavily influenced by the hydro conditions in the Columbia River watershed and thus, are highly seasonal.
-During the spring runoff period market prices tend to be low, but as can be seen in in Figure 3 - 8, there is significant variability in the timing and volume of the runoff.
-Between December and August, these differences in runoff create a significant price variation depending on the hydro condition.10
+During the spring runoff period prices are depressed, but as can be seen in Figure 3-8, there is significant variability in the timing and volume of the runoff.
+Between December and August, these differences in runoff create a significant price variation depending on the hydro condition.
+10

 10 The "box and whiskers" chart shows the distribution of average monthly prices over all the hydro conditions.
 The median, 50th percentile of the distribution, is represented as the x inside the box.
 The mean of the distribution is represented as the line inside the box.
-The boundaries of the first and third quartiles, 25th and 75th percentiles of the distribution and top boundaries of the box.
+The boundaries of the first and third quartiles, 25th and 75th percentiles of the distribution, are represented as by the bottom and top boundaries of the box.
 The "whiskers" bound the distribution and represent the minimum and maximum data values.